 This is a mining operation by Diamcor-a Canadian company-and Nozala Investments (Local BBBEE partner).
 Nozala Investments has a shareholding of about 500 000 rural women however, representation of local Musina or Blouberg women could not be verified and will need further investigations.
-The mine will focus on processing the alluvial gravels, which eroded off the Venetia mine.
+The mine will focus on processing the alluvial gravels, which eroded off the Venetia.

-Kimberlite Pipes is located on the northern part of Venetia mine on the farms Krone 104 MS and Andorra 66MS.
+Kimberlite Pipes and it is located on the northern part of Venetia mine on the farms Krone 104 MS and Andorra 66MS.

 The mining operations were acquired from De Beers mine through what is said to have been a competitive acquisition process in 2011.

 In terms of the rights granted to the company, a 30-year term has been granted to exclusively mine and recover diamonds on over 657.71 hectares of the total land value of about 5,900 hectares.
-The mine has an approved SLP with the municipality that will bring the much needed infrastructure roll out and the improvement of the livelihood of the citizenry.
+Together with the municipality, there is a need to partake in the SLP of this mine as well as general stakeholders' relationships.